Brainspotting

 A brainspot is the eye position that is found and held that holds the activation of a stuck traumatic experience.
 The goal of brainspotting is to activate, locate and process the brainspot until there is a release and thus a reduction in symptoms.

 Brainspotting stimulates the brain’s inherent capacity to heal itself from trauma.
 The therapist works with the client to locate the brainspot, then attunes to the client.
-Therapist and client observe together with curiosity and mindfulness the traumatic event that is buried deep within memory.
 Finding a brainspot enables the “processing of the experience”.
 The goal of this therapeutic process, or “focused mindfulness,” is the entire release of the blocked activation in the body and brain.

 This release stimulates a spontaneous healing process that starts in the deeper brain, or the unconscious.
 After a certain time of processing, the client can experience deep relief from the distress that has been held deep in the mind and body from past “stuck” experiences.